 Deadline: 2022

-Summary: Strictly protecting all primary and old-growth forests in the EU requires preparatory work to identify existing definitions and concepts for such forests across the EU, followed by a complete mapping of these areas, stock-taking of existing monitoring measures and future monitoring needs, and a review of evidence on protection regimes and the impact of various activities on these ecosystems.
-Based on this initial stocktaking, the Commission worked with Member States and stakeholders to develop common definitions and prescribe mapping, monitoring and protection measures for primary and old-growth forests in the EU.
-Work has been ongoing in the Working Group on Forests and Nature, which brings together nature protection and forestry management authorities in the Member States and EU level stakeholders.
-Member States should urgently engage in completing the mapping and monitoring, and ensuring no deterioration until they start to apply the protection regime.
-The guidelines have been published on 21 March 2023.
+Summary: Strictly protecting all primary and old-growth forests in the EU requires preparatory work on definitions and concepts for such forests across the EU, followed by complete mapping of these areas, stock-taking of existing monitoring measures and future monitoring needs, and a review of evidence on protection regimes and the impact of various activities on these ecosystems.
+The Commission has worked with Member States and stakeholders to develop common definitions and prescribe mapping, monitoring and protection measures for primary and old-growth forests in the EU.
+This work, in the framework of the Working Group on Forests and Nature, was completed in March 2023 with the publication of the guidelines.

 Links: